 This aspect is a little more visible when talking about agility.
 However, we have seen that some people-related characteristics are not considered and therefore affect the agility of the organization.
 Let’s look at some of these people-related characteristics that we need to have an agile organization:

-• Empowered people: teams can make their own decisions and are accountable for results
+- Empowered people: teams can make their own decisions and are accountable for results

-• Shared leadership: leadership becomes more than a job title.
+- Shared leadership: leadership becomes more than a job title.
 Servant leadership is something that people can practice on a daily basis

-• Community of people: Teams form communities and these in turn provide support and manage information transparently
+- Community of people: Teams form communities and these in turn provide support and manage information transparently

-• Flexible roles: people have the ability and willingness to take on different roles as the situation warrants.
-Specialization does not become an impediment, but a transition step towards a greater contribution of value, looking for each person to develop more and better skills (T-shaped)
+- Flexible roles: people have the ability and willingness to take on different roles as the situation warrants.
+Specialization does not become an impediment.
+But a transition step towards a greater contribution of value, looking for each person to develop more and better skills (T-shaped)

-One of the great challenges that organizations experience with people is to determine which of them are willing to close their gaps and become a valuable team player or, on the contrary, which people should look for another option within the same organization or outside of it.
+One of the great challenges that organizations experience with people is to determine which of them are willing to close their gaps.
+And become a valuable team player or, on the contrary, which people should look for another option.
+Within the same organization or outside of it.
 There are people who want to grow, learn new things and contribute to the shared objectives.

 These people can be supported to develop the new skills that the organization requires.
 There are also people who are very happy doing a low-profile, mechanical job with little or no responsibility.
 These people may not be able to adapt to the new requirements of the organization on their way to agility.